nightwatchjs/nightwatch-docs/guide/running-tests/using-mocha.md

 ## Using Mocha

-Starting with version `0.8` Nightwatch is bundled with a custom version of the popular Mocha test runner which allows running tests using Mocha, thus taking advantage of its interfaces and reporters.
+Starting with version `1.3` Nightwatch is supports writing tests using the BDD _describe_ interface which perhaps removes the need for using Mocha.

-### Usage
+Still, you can use Mocha and take advantage of its interfaces and reporters.

 There are two main ways in which you can use Mocha with Nightwatch.

 ### From Nightwatch